Minor in African Studies

 Professor

-SOPHIE CLAVIER (2003), Professor of International Relations, Dean of Graduate Studies; B.A.
-(JD), (1984), M.A.
-(SJD), (1986), France; M.A.
-(1993), San Francisco State University; Ph.D.
-(2003), La Sorbonne, France.
+Sophie Clavier (2003), Professor in International Relations, Dean of Graduate Studies.
+Ph.D.
+La Sorbonne, France.

-TREVOR R. GETZ (2002), Professor of History; B.A.
-(1995), University of California, Berkeley; M.A.
-(1997), University of Cape Town, South Africa; Ph.D.
-(2000), School of Oriental and African Studies, University of London.
+Trevor R. Getz (2002), Professor in History.
+Ph.D.
+School of Oriental and African Studies, University of London.

-African Studies Minor - 24-25 units
+African Studies Minor – 24 units minimum

-The African Studies Minor consists of a core curriculum of three courses which contain material and perspectives which reach across the normal disciplinary divisions of the University, plus 15 units of upper-division courses taken from the following list, on advisement.
+The African Studies Minor consists of a core curriculum of three courses that contain material and perspectives which reach across the normal disciplinary divisions of the University, plus 15 units of upper-division courses taken from the following list, on advisement.

 All coursework used to satisfy the requirements of the minor must be completed with a minimum grade point average of 2.0.